 Sunday Services: 10:30 am

-In the summers from mid-June to the beginning of September we here at UUAC create switch gears to a more relaxed worship and fellowship.
+In the summers from mid-June to the beginning of September we here at UUAC switch gears to a more relaxed worship and fellowship.
 In June and July we gather together for lay-led services; we re-connect with the inspired voice within each of us as members of our congregation create beautiful and inspiring worship.
-August brings a return of minister led services.
-We are pleased to welcome back Rev. Laura Randall, our Affiliate Community Minister, to lead one of our services along with Gary Strichartz, UUAC member and seminary graduate, and Ministerial Candidate, Mandy Beal.
+August brings a return of more traditional services let by ordained ministers or those in seminary, pursuing ministry.

-June 25: Will be led by Julien Lafleur – “Failure – The Gift of Growth”
+June 23: Will be led by Tim Roper –

-To find out more about summer worship services or to lead one, please contact Alex Businger, Worship Associates Chair.
+To find out more about summer worship services or to lead one, please contact the Worship Associates Chair.

 UUAC at First Parish